Adolfi/UmbracoNineDemoSite/UmbracoTenDemoSite/readme.md

 3. uSync.Core
 4. uSync

+## Upgrade from 10.0.0 to 10.4.0
+- Same as Upgrade from 10.0.0-rc5 to 10.0.0, but unistall uSync and uSync.Core before installing uSync version 10.3.2
+- Export all in uSync
+- ModelsBuilder generate models

 Run website, goto back office, select uSync in Settings section and import Content.
 You may have to rebuild the Examine indexes.